Vegan Japanese

 Instructions

-• Squeeze the lemon and measure out 2 teaspoons of juice.
+• Squeeze the lemon using a juicer and measure out 2 teaspoons of juice.

 • In a bowl, combine the lemon juice, wasabi paste, and vegan mayonnaise.